7 sustainable app monetization strategies to 10x your revenue

 • Click to install (CTI)

-• Organic installs (OI) vs non-organic installs (NOI)
+• Organic instals (OI) vs non-organic instals (NOI)

 • Customer acquisition cost (CAC)

-Basic mobile games and tools apps may use display ads as their sole form of income because they can charge advertisers per click, impression and user acquisition.
+Basic mobile games and tools apps may use display ads as their sole form of income because they can charge advertisers per click, impression and users acquired.

-But perhaps the best use case for IAA is as a supplementary model for freemium.
+But perhaps the best use case for IAA is as a supplementary model for apps operating on a Freemium model or ones relying on in-app purchases.

-That’s because it gives app owners the ability to make money from their free users without solely relying on conversions.
+That’s because it gives app owners the ability to make money from their free users without worrying about converting a high percentage of them.

 Here are the upsides and downsides of this strategy in full 👇